The Law that Never Was: Background

 Under Article V of the U.S. Constitution, an amendment proposed by Congress must be ratified by three-fourths of the states to become part of the Constitution.
 The Article permits Congress to specify, for each amendment, whether the ratification must be by each state's legislature or by a constitutional convention in each state; for the Sixteenth Amendment, Congress specified ratification by the legislatures.
-There were 45 states in the Union and 3 Territories in 1913 – the year when the Sixteenth Amendment was finally ratified – which meant that the Amendment required ratification by the legislatures of 36 states to become effective.
-New Mexico, Arizona and Ohio were still Territories.
+There were 48 states in the Union in 1913 – the year when the Sixteenth Amendment was finally ratified – which meant that the Amendment required ratification by the legislatures of 36 states to become effective.
 In February 1913, Secretary of State Philander C. Knox issued a proclamation that 38 states had ratified the amendment.
 According to Congressional analysis, a total of 42 states had ratified the amendment as of 1992.

 Contentions

 Prior to Benson, the "non-ratification" argument was presented by James Walter Scott in the 1975 case of United States v.
 Scott, some sixty-two years after the ratification.
 Scott's argument was to no avail; he was convicted of willful failure to file federal income tax returns for the years 1969 through 1972, and the conviction was upheld by the United States Court of Appeals for the Ninth Circuit.
 In a 1977 case involving a tax protester named Bob Tammen, a U.S. District Court noted that Tammen was involved with a group called "United Tax Action Patriots", which took the position "that the Sixteenth Amendment was improperly passed and therefore invalid".
-However, the specific issue of the validity of the ratification was neither presented to nor decided by the court.William Benson's book relates how, in 1984, nine years after the Scott case and seventy-one years after the ratification was proclaimed, Benson began a research project to investigate the ratification process by traveling to the National Archives and the capitols of various New England states to review documents relating to the ratification of the Amendment.
+However, the specific issue of the validity of the ratification was neither presented to nor decided by the court.
+William Benson's book relates how, in 1984, nine years after the Scott case and seventy-one years after the ratification was proclaimed, Benson began a research project to investigate the ratification process by traveling to the National Archives and the capitols of various New England states to review documents relating to the ratification of the Amendment.

 Benson found variations in wording, punctuation, capitalization, and pluralization in the language of the Amendment as ratified by many states.
 He used the changes as part of the basis for his contention that those states had not properly ratified the Amendment.
 Benson further claimed to have found documents suggesting that some states that had been certified as having ratified the Amendment never voted to ratify it, or voted against ratification.
 Benson claimed that no states, or only a few states (variously reported as two states or four states), had properly ratified the Amendment.

 In his book, Benson made the following claims: